Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

 \begin{proposition} Let $k\ge 2$ be even.
 Then for any function $f:[n]\to \{-1,1\}$ with $n=2k$ and $f([n]) = 0,$ there is a zero-sum $k$-block in $[n].$ \end{proposition}

 \begin{proof} Split the set $[n]$ into two disjoint $k$-blocks $B_1$ and $B_2.$ If $f(B_1) = 0$ then we are done.
 Otherwise assume that $f(B_1)\neq 0.$ We know that

 which implies that $f(B_1)$ and $f(B_2)$ have opposite sign.
-Now we apply the ``Interpolation Lemma,'' which is Lemma \ref{interpolation} below, with $t=0.$ This lemma implies the existence of a zero-sum $k$-block in $[n].$ \end{proof}
+Now we apply the ``Interpolation Lemma'', which is Lemma \ref{interpolation} below, with $t=0.$ This lemma implies the existence of a zero-sum $k$-block in $[n].$ \end{proof}

 There are two goals of this section.
-The first goal is to resolve Conjecture \ref{rs-conjecture} posed by Caro et al.\! regarding the existence of zero-sum blocks in $\{-r,s\}$-sequences with a constant The main proof idea will be essentially the same as in \cite{CHM}.
+The first goal is to resolve Conjecture \ref{rs-conjecture} posed by Caro et al.\! regarding the existence of zero-sum blocks in $\{-r,s\}$-sequences with a constant $c(r,s)\approx \frac{\abs{r-s}}{r+s}.$ The proof is analogous to that of Theorem \ref{+-1-theorem}.
 The second goal is to solve Problem \ref{rs-problem} by proving Theorem \ref{tight-rs-corollary}.

+The condition that $r+s$ divides $k$ in Conjecture \ref{rs-conjecture} is a technical condition to ensure that there exist $k$ numbers each of which is either $-r$ or $s$ that sum to 0.
+In particular, if $\gcd(r,s) = 1,$ then one can see that the condition that $r+s$ divides $k$ is necessary for zero-sum $k$-blocks to exist.
+For the rest of this paper we assume that $\gcd(r,s)=1$ when dealing with $\{-r,s\}$-sequences.
+We do so because we can divide all integers by $\gcd(r,s)$ to produce two relatively prime integers noting that the relevant problem is equivalent under scalar multiplication of all terms.
+In this section we will make use of the following fact: